Azure/Communication/roadmap.md

-# Roadmap and current private preview features
+# Roadmap and current public preview features

 This feature list is a peek into our roadmap, and clones [our GitHub project](https://github.com/Azure/Communication/projects/1).